The density of surface states as the total time delay: Deterministic results for surface scattering

 \begin{theo} Let $d\geq 3$ and $\|V\|< C_0$.
 The scattering operator in the {\rm REF} representation is fibered $\widetilde{S}=\int^\oplus \!\!db\,\widetilde{S}_b$ and {\rm REI} representable with unitary fibers $\widetilde{S}_b=\Pi_{b}^\Lambda \overset{\;\circ}{S}_b (\Pi_{b}^\Lambda)^*$ given by

 Furthermore

 \end{theo}

+The assymptotics \eqref{eq-Slimit} follow from the stated fromula when Proposition~\ref{prop-freeGreen} and \eqref{eq-GreenGlobFourier} are taken into account.
 The time delay operator is by definition $T=-\imath \,S^*[A,S]$ (this is also denoted by $T$, just as the $T$-matrix, but hopefully no confusion results from this).
 In the REF representation is given by

 Using \eqref{eq-Ocircid} and the unitarity of $\overset{\;\circ}{S}_b$, one finds

 Thus